~ Sandal Magna Castle ~

 been surmised that before the first earl,

-William The Conqueror himself who held the Manor
+William The Conqueror himself who held the manor

 of Wakefield in D.B.1086, or his son, William Rufus